bsarvari/sandbox/programming-excercises/interview-cake/03-highest-product-of-3-ints/README.md

 It will result at least three and at most six numbers.
 * Make all the combinations of three integers for the above list of possible factors and return the largest one.

+### The best solution
+Sort the input array and return the product of the first three integers or the product of the first integer and the last two, whichever is bigger.

 *Cost*: linear: `O(n)`